Lechia Gdańsk: Fan culture

-In the 1980s many of the club's fans were active in the Solidarity movement which was fighting the communist regime in Poland.
+In the 1980s, many of the club's fans were active in the Solidarity movement which was fighting the communist regime in Poland.
 This included Lech Wałęsa, a fan of Lechia Gdańsk who was at the front of the Solidarity movement and became the first elected President of Poland after the fall of communism.
 Due to Gdańsk's role with the Solidarity movement, it is not unusual to see anti-communist slogans on banners in the stadium.
-A phrase often used by the club and the fans is "We're creating history" (My tworzymy historię), which can be associated to the role Lechia fans have had on the fall of communism in Poland, and with the club's increasing competitiveness in recent years, such as winning the Polish Cup, the Polish SuperCup and finishing third in the Ekstraklasa all in 2019.
+A phrase often used by the club and the fans is "We're creating history" (My tworzymy historię), which can be associated to the role Lechia fans have had on the fall of communism in Poland, and with the club's increasing competitiveness in recent years, such as winning the Polish Cup, the Polish Super Cup and finishing third in the Ekstraklasa all in 2019.

-Famous Lechia fans include; Lech Wałęsa, the leader of the Solidarity trade union which helped to bring an end to communist rule in Poland and Poland's second President.
-Donald Tusk, former Polish prime minister and President of the European Council from 2014 to 2019 is also a Lechia fan.
-Paweł Adamowicz, the mayor of Gdańsk from 1998–2019 until his assassination in 2019, was a life Lechia fan.
+Famous Lechia fans include Lech Wałęsa, the leader of the Solidarity trade union which helped to bring an end to communist rule in Poland and Poland's second President, Donald Tusk, the current prime minister of Poland and the President of the European Council from 2014 to 2019 is also a Lechia fan.
+Paweł Adamowicz, the mayor of Gdańsk from 1998 until his assassination in 2019, was a lifelong Lechia fan.
 He used his role as mayor of the city to help the club during its reformation in 2001.

 Fan trouble

-As with most football clubs during their history, both in the sport in general and in Poland, Lechia Gdańsk have had their own issues relating to the clubs fans.
+As with most football clubs during their history, both in the sport in general and in Poland, Lechia Gdańsk have had their own issues relating to the club's fans.
 On 25 May 2021 Gdańsk hosted the Europa League Final match between Villarreal and Manchester United.
 The night before the match saw Manchester United fans being attacked at a bar in the city, destroying the bar and leaving three United fans injured.
 While the reports after the attack were unconfirmed as to whether the fans were those of Lechia, the fans chanted "Lechia Gdańsk" as they were leaving the scene.

 On 7 July 2022 an incident between Lechia fans before the match spilled into the stands during Lechia's Europa Conference League with Akademija Pandev.
 The stadiums bar, T29 Sports Pub, was damaged before the group of fans entered the stadium and caused fighting in the stadiums Zielony section.
 The fight saw the match being suspended on 8 minutes, with the break lasting for 40 minutes before play resumed.
 Police made arrests in the days after the match, with the Mayor of Gdańsk stating that taxpayer money would not be used to help the refurbishing of the bar.
 On 15 July, UEFA announced that Lechia would be handed a €50k fine, and one match to be played behind closed doors.
-The stadium closure punishmet was announced to be suspended for 2 years, meaning the club would not have to serve the suspension if there was to be no crowd trouble within this time.
+The stadium closure punishment was announced to be suspended for 2 years, meaning the club would not have to serve the suspension if there was to be no crowd trouble within this time.